Vyral/base-template/_posts/2018-05-01-start-generating-rental-income-now-with-mickeys-retreat.md

 {% include youtube.html %}

 Our clients often tell us that they’re interested in purchasing a property for investment.
-So today we’re going to introduce you to a fantastic opportunity to purchase a short-term vacation rental property.
+So today we’re going to introduce you to a fantastic opportunity to purchase an actual short-term vacation rental property.

-**If you’ve seen our earlier videos, you know that the No. 1 key to purchasing a short-term rental property or vacation home is location.** This means considering not only where it’s located in the city, but also whether the city it’s located in is short-term rental friendly or not.&nbsp;
+**If you’ve seen our earlier videos, you know that the No. 1 key to purchasing a short-term rental property or vacation home is location.** This means considering not only where it’s located in the city, but also whether that city is friendly to short-term rentals or not.&nbsp;

 Many of you have probably heard that the city of Anaheim does not permit short-term rentals.
 That’s partially true.
-No new short-term rental permits are being issued, but those with current licenses are allowed to operate. **Three things make this home a unique investment opportunity that you should consider:**
+No new short-term rental permits are being issued, but those with current licenses are allowed to operate.<br><br>**Three things make this home a unique investment opportunity that you should consider:**

 {% include pullquote.html %}